4 Elliptical Parts You Should Know

 If the flywheel is in the front of the machine, it is called a front drive trainer, and if it is in the back of the machine, it is called a rear drive trainer.
 Recently, new models are coming out where the flywheel is at the center of the machine, called a center drive trainer.
 While each of these types has their own pros and cons, most in-home, more compact and less expensive elliptical trainers are front drive design.
 Rear drive trainers are typically bulkier, more expensive, and not as common for in-home use.
 However, it essentially comes down to personal preference on which is the “best” fit for users.
 Front drive trainers maneuver more like a stair climber while rear drive trainers operate more like a cross between running and walking.

 The electronic system consists of the console and basically any feature that works while the machine is plugged in, such as power adjustable features like adjustable incline.
 This is an essential part to know for a number of reasons.
 First, your warranty comes into play with the electronic system, so read the fine print on all warranties.
 Some brands will say they offer a 3 year parts and labor warranty, but if you read closely this may or may not exclude the electronic system of the trainer.
 The quality of the console is also important if you are looking for preset workout programs and goal tracking features that include heart rate monitoring.
-Most trainers will offer a minimum of eight preset programs, but typically only more mid-range and elite trainers will offer wireless heart rate monitoring capabilities.
+Most trainers will offer a minimum of eight preset programs, but typically only more standard home use and elite trainers will offer wireless heart rate monitoring capabilities.

 Deck and Rollers